Boreas618/Notes/computer-networking/transportation-layer.md

 ## Mutiplexing and Demultiplexing

-Extending the host-to-host delivery service provided by the network layer to a process-to-process delivery service for applications running on the hosts.

-The transport layer receives segements fromt the network layer and deliver these segments to the processes.
+The transport layer receives segements from the network layer and deliver these segments to the processes.

 A process can have one or more sockets.
-The transport layer in the receiving host does not actually deliver data directly to a process, but instead to an intermediary socket.
+The transport layer in the receiving host does not actually deliver data directly to a process, **but instead to an intermediary socket.**

 > A process **can** have one or more sockets
 >